 Lever offers a “collaborative applicant tracking system.”
 For big recruiting and hiring teams, this tool empowers organizational-level outreach, giving employees the chance to help choose candidates, suggest referrals, and bring in new hires that will integrate into the company culture quickly.

 Vervoe’s AI-powered skill assessments filter top candidates for the job – as defined by their capabilities, not what’s on their resume.
 Turn assessments into job auditions with relevant and engaging assessments for any role.
-Recruiters can design questions or choose from a library of assessments to test candidates on technical and non-technical skills like coding and sales, as well as soft skills such as attention to detail and teamwork.
+Recruiters can design questions or choose from a library of skills assessments to test lots of candidates on technical and non-technical skills like coding and sales, as well as soft skills such as attention to detail and teamwork.
 The platform automatically ranks candidates based on how well they perform the on-the-job simulation.
 Recruiters can quickly identify and move the right people through the hiring process.

 AllyO offers AI recruiting software with a scheduling bot and an interview module.
 The platform is excellent for high volume recruiting, introducing automation at every corner.
 From capturing applications through mobile and text recruiting, to screening and assessments and then scheduling and hiring, the entire flow is automated.
 The platform includes CRM integrations, analytics and reporting.